 90% Industrial and software companies

-Outside industrial enterprises, technical communicators also occasionally work in the public sector or in the education field.
+Outside industrial enterprises, technical writers also occasionally work in the public sector or in the education field.

 Every profession has its typical characteristics, depending on which working conditions.
 Some methods of working in one job role are similar to those of the other.
 The same applies to technical communication.